 - Save all work in at least two places. e.g. your H drive and a USB/external hard drive.

-- Submit individual work for assessment using Turnitin where required and do not give work to someone else.
+- Submit individual work for assessment using Turnitin where required and do not give your work to someone else.

-Two Information Technology School Support Officers provide support to both staff and students.
+Three Information Technology School Support Officers provide support to both staff and students.
 This means that students will be able to access support to help with any issues they may have with their devices.

 Taking Care of Your Laptop